Explicit birational geometry of 3-folds and 4-folds of general type, III: Preliminaries

 \section{\bf Preliminaries}

-We begin with the very general setting on rational maps defined by some sub-linear system of the canonical system $|mK|$ on varieties of general type.
-Let $W$ be any nonsingular projective variety of general type with dimension $n\geq 3$.
-According to the Minimal Model Program, $W$ has a minimal model (see e.g. \cite{BCHM} and \cite{Siu}). {}From the point of view of birational geometry, we may always consider the rational map on minimal varieties of general type.
-Throughout a minimal variety $Z$ should be understood a normal projective variety with a nef canonical divisor $K_{Z}$ and with $\bQ$-factorial terminal singularities.
+We begin with the general setting on rational maps defined by some sub-linear system of the pluricanonical system $|mK|$ on varieties of general type.
+Let $V$ be any nonsingular projective variety of general type with dimension $n\geq 3$.
+According to the Minimal Model Program, $V$ has a minimal model (see e.g. \cite{KMM}, \cite{K-M}, \cite{BCHM} and \cite{Siu}). {}From the point of view of birational geometry, we may always consider the rational map on minimal varieties of general type.
+A minimal model $X$ is a normal projective variety with a nef canonical divisor $K_{X}$ and with $\bQ$-factorial terminal singularities.